-- 5.03.1 Clipping points for safety harnesses shall be provided as follows: - a) attached to through-bolted or welded deck plates or other suitable and strong anchorage points adjacent to work stations such as the helm, sheet winches and masts; - b) which together with jackstays must enable a crew member: - i) to clip on before coming on deck and unclip before going below; - ii) whilst continuously clipped on, to move readily between working areas on deck and in the cockpit(s), including being able to cross the deck athwartships, with the minimum of clipping and unclipping operations. - 5.03.2 Class A vessels shall provide such arrangements as are compatible with their standard operating procedures for those working on the weather decks.
+- 5.03.1 Clipping points for safety harnesses shall be provided as follows: - a) attached to through-bolted or welded deck plates or other suitable and strong anchorage points adjacent to work stations such as the helm, sheet winches and masts; - b) which together with jackstays must enable a crew member: - i) to clip on before coming on deck and unclip after going below; - ii) to move readily between working areas on deck and in the cockpit(s), including being able to cross the deck athwartships, with the minimum of clipping and unclipping operations. - 5.03.2 Class A vessels shall provide such arrangements as are compatible with their standard operating procedures for those working on the weather decks.

 - a) spare safety lines be carried for one third of the declared number of persons on board for use in heavy weather.
-These additional safety lines should be positioned at work stations and should be used for dual clipping of crew members or to facilitate safe movement; - b) each safety harness be fitted with crotch or thigh straps; - c) snap hooks with positive locking devices be used.
-(Note: It is possible for a plain snap hook to disengage from a U-bolt if the hook is rotated under load at right-angles to the axis of the U-bolt); - where appropriate, every crew member before each race adjusts a harness to fit then retains that safety harness for the duration of the race, bearing in mind changes of light weather/heavy weather clothing; - e) all equipment associated with safety harnesses and safety lines is regularly inspected for wear and tear and kept dry when not in use.
+These additional safety lines should be positioned at work stations and should be used for dual clipping of crew members or to facilitate safe movement; - b) each safety harness be fitted with crotch or thigh straps; - snap hooks with positive locking devices be used.
+(Note: It is possible for a plain snap hook to disengage from a U-bolt if the hook is rotated under load at right-angles to the axis of the U-bolt); - before each race every crew member adjusts a harness to fit then retains that safety harness for the duration of the race, bearing in mind changes of light weather/heavy weather clothing;

 Sunlight and poor care reduce the life of certain types of webbing and stitching on harnesses.
-Condition of harnesses should be inspected regularly to ensure fitness for purpose.
+The condition of harnesses should be inspected regularly to ensure fitness for purpose.